Areefbaba/Insurance-AI-Predictor/README.md

-# Insurance AI Predictor
+# Medical Insurance Cost Prediction System

-Insurance AI Predictor is a machine learning based web application that predicts medical insurance charges using customer health and demographic information.
+Medical Insurance Cost Prediction System is a machine learning based web application that predicts medical insurance charges using customer health and demographic information.

 The application uses multiple regression algorithms and automatically selects the best-performing model for accurate premium prediction.
 The project also includes a modern interactive user interface built using Streamlit.